Frequently Asked Questions (FAQ)

 Graduating from SPS is a commendable achievement in and of itself, and will be reflected on your transcript.
-SPS graduates do receive certificates that acknowledge their completion of the SPS programme.
+SPS graduates do receive an official completion certificates that acknowledge their completion of the SPS programme.
 Furthermore, the projects done during SPS and their results are themselves a testimonial that you can feature in your CVs.

 How do I know if I am suited for SPS?